Fresenius CEO says to sit out healthcare deal wave

-MUNICH (Reuters) - German healthcare group Fresenius (FREG.DE) will lie in wait for an overheated healthcare deal market to cool down before making further larger acquisitions, its chief executive said.
+MUNICH, April 22 (Reuters) - German healthcare group Fresenius will lie in wait for an overheated healthcare deal market to cool down before making further larger acquisitions, its chief executive said.

 “We have an intensive phase of takeovers, particularly in healthcare,” the German group’s Ulf Schneider told a media gathering late on Tuesday.